 Goel said he learned details of the April 2007 earnings announcement from an Intel investor relations executive.
 He also said he learned details of the Clearwire transaction from Sriram Viswanathan, an Intel vice president.

-Earlier on Tuesday, in his second day of testimony, Viswanathan said Goel would have been spontaneously fired for leaking details of a possible Sprint-Clearwire partnership, including capital commitments from Intel, Comcast Corp and Google Inc.
+Earlier on Tuesday, in his second day of testimony, Viswanathan said Goel would have been spontaneously fired for leaking details of a possible Sprint-Clearwire partnership, including capital commitments from Intel, Comcast Corp

 Viswanathan also said Goel also would not have been authorized to disclose that Intel had held a board meeting on the matter.
 Those details were disclosed to the jury through phone taps of conversations between Rajaratnam and Goel.